The truth does not disappear when it is ignored or forgotten.

 6. You don’t have to wait for an apology to forgive.

 Life gets much easier when you learn to accept the apologies you never received.
-The key is find some level of peace with every experience – positive or negative.
-In a way, it’s like taking a step back, letting go a little, and saying, “Thank you for the lesson.”
+The key is find some level of peace with every experience — positive or negative.
+In a way, it’s like taking a step back, letting go a little, and navigating each life experience with a open mind.
 It’s realizing that grudges from the past are a perfect waste of today’s growth and potential, and that holding one is like letting unwanted company live rent-free in your head.

 7. Some people are simply the wrong match for you.